 Medication During Alcohol Detox

 The following kinds of medicines may be prescribed during alcohol detox:

-- Medicines to Manage Withdrawal Symptoms: Some withdrawal symptoms can be managed only with medicines.
+- Medicines to Manage Withdrawal Symptoms: Some withdrawal symptoms can be managed only with medication.
 Some medicines commonly used during alcohol detox are chlordiazepoxide and lorazepam.
 These drugs belong to a class known as benzodiazepines that affect the central nervous system and bring on a calming effect.
-These drugs are used to manage symptoms like anxiety and restlessness.
+They are used to manage symptoms like anxiety and restlessness.